christian-eriksson/blubee/README.md

 # ln -s <insall/path>/blubee /usr/local/bin/blubee
 ```

-During restores blubee will backup files that has been changed or will be deleted by the backup.
-Default folder is `/var/local/blubee`, make sure to run blubee with a user with write permissions to this directory.
+During restores blubee will save files that has been changed or will be deleted by the backup.
+Default folder for this backup copy is `/var/local/blubee`, make sure to run blubee with a user with write permissions to this directory or use a custom config with the `RESTORE_BACKUP_PATH` variable set.

 ### Dependencies